MicrosoftDocs/azure-docs/articles/active-directory/reports-monitoring/concept-provisioning-logs.md

 ## Prerequisites

 ### Who can access the data?
-* Users in the Security Administrator, Security Reader, Report Reader, Application Administrator, and Cloud Application Adminstrator roles
+* Users in the Security Administrator, Security Reader, Report Reader, Application Administrator, and Cloud Application Administrator roles
 * Global Administrators